lxxxl123/mjt-maven/note/FW.md

 - rinse
   - (v) use water to clean the soap or dirt from sth
     - (p.) rinse thoroughly
+    - (p.) rinse your mouth: wash out your mouth
+  - (vt.) make joke about other in a way that is not kind
+  - (vt.) to beat sb in game easily (横扫)
+  - (vt.) make sb spend lots of money to buy something or take lots of money from sb (洗劫)

 ## rival